Plasma Qualitative Methylated Septin 9 (mSEPT9): Optimal Testing Recommendations

 Church TR, Wandell M, Lofton C. Prospective evaluation of methylated SEPT9 in plasma for detection of asymptomatic colorectal cancer.
 Gut 2013; 63(2):317-25.

 As the fields of laboratory medicine and diagnostic testing continue to grow at an incredible rate, the knowledge and expertise of clinical laboratory professionals is essential to ensure that patients received the highest quality and most useful laboratory tests.
-AACC's Academy and Science and Practice Core Committee have developed a test utilization resource focusing on commonly misused tests in hospitals and clinics.
+ADLM’s Academy and Science and Practice Core Committee have developed a test utilization resource focusing on commonly misused tests in hospitals and clinics.
 Improper test utilization can result in poor patient outcomes and waste in the healthcare system.
 This important resource geared toward medical professionals recommends better tests and diagnostic practices.
 Always consult your laboratory director to make sure these recommendations are appropriate for your patient population.